 The Complaint Process

 If you think someone has discriminated against you, you may make a complaint to the Commission.
-Our "How to File a Complaint" web page describes the complaint process.
+The "Filing a Complaint" section of this website describes the complaint process.
 Please note that you must make a complaint within one year of becoming aware of the discrimination.

 Bill of Rights